TheAcharya/XLKit/README.md

 This codebase is developed using AI agents.

 > [!IMPORTANT]
 > XLKit has yet to be extensively tested in production environments, real-world workflows, or application integration.
 This library serves as a modernised foundation for AI-assisted development and experimentation with Excel file generation, and image embedding.
 While comprehensive testing has been performed, production deployment should be approached with appropriate caution and validation.
-Additionally, this project may not be actively maintained, so please consider this when planning long-term integrations.
+Additionally, this project would not be actively maintained, so please consider this when planning long-term integrations.

 ## Table of Contents